Join the Michigan Daily as we complete 127 years of Editorial Freedom.

 - Michigan in Color

 If you love to be in-the-know and enjoy talking to campus leaders, professors, administrators and government officials, then the news section is where you belong.
-The news section includes eleven beats: University administration and academics, campus life, Ann Arbor, public safety, science, business, government, hospital, Detroit and student government.
+The news section includes ten beats: University administration and academics, campus life, Ann Arbor, crime, research, business, government, community affairs and student government.
 A new reporter begins as a general assignment writer and will cover stories in all beats.
 All reporters are expected to write at least one story per week.
 To join the news section, applicants must submit a résumé and cover letter explaining why they want to join.
 New reporters are required to shadow a seasoned reporter at an event or meeting.
 Afterward, rookies will write three stories by themselves and take an ethics quiz.
 Before becoming an official Daily staff reporter, new reporters will have an informal interview with the managing news editor and senior news editors.
-To submit a cover letter and résumé, e-mail Allana Akhtar at email@example.com.
+To submit a cover letter and résumé, e-mail email@example.com.

 Want to write about the winged helmets?
 Want to walk on the field at the Big House?
 Maybe you'd rather interview John Beilein or Red Berenson after a basketball or hockey game.
 Then The Michigan Daily Sports section is the place for you.
 New writers will begin by reporting on non-revenue sports such as soccer, tennis and baseball.
 After covering several sports, writers will have the opportunity to work their way up to the basketball, hockey and football beats.
 Sports journalists like ESPN’s Adam Schefter, NFL Network's Rich Eisen and Michael Rosenberg of The Detroit Free Press all got their start in the Daily's sport section.
 Requirements to join the sports staff include attending a sports meeting and shadowing an experienced writer before writing your first story.
 Afterward, you can volunteer for stories at our weekly Sunday meetings.
 New writers must write five stories before becoming an official staff member.
 For more information, e-mail firstname.lastname@example.org.